ozgurrgul/sheetly-docs/otherpages.md

 ### $PageContent$

-You can paste markdown content here or paste a Goole Document link such as this: https://docs.google.com/document/d/10u-WQ2XSnpJY8wS3YtRxrMtYhBw9sp-5BbFcCsysRUk/edit .
+You can paste markdown content here or paste a Google Document link such as this: https://docs.google.com/document/d/10u-WQ2XSnpJY8wS3YtRxrMtYhBw9sp-5BbFcCsysRUk/edit .
 But there are some ugly <b>limitations</b> in the mobile rendering.
-The page content will be rendered between navbar and footer